-- 3. World leader in preventing and rapidly responding to significant pests and diseases through future-proofing our biosecurity system - 4.
+- 1. Trusted exporter of premium food and agricultural products - 2.
+Champion of climate resilience to increase the productivity, profitability and sustainability of the agricultural sector - 3.
+World leader in preventing and rapidly responding to significant pests and diseases through future-proofing our biosecurity system - 4.
 Mature adopter, developer and exporter of digital agriculture